zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec01.md

 Zone is the root zone, and no undelegated DS is provided.

 * Zone: "."
-  * ns1 and ns2 are IB
+  * ns1 and ns2 are IB.
   * The zone exists.

 ### ROOT-WITH-UNDEL-DS-1